-I have received a copy of the Nursing Student Handbook.
-I understand this Handbook contains information about the guidelines and procedures of the Nursing Program.
+I have received a copy of or have electronic access to both the Nursing Student Handbook and the Healthcare Student Manual.
+I understand these Handbooks contain information about the guidelines and procedures of the Nursing and Healthcare programs.
 I also understand that I can find information about the general college policies in the College Catalog and in the College Student Handbook.
 I can find information specific to each course in the course syllabus.